 Choosing a Route

-There are two main types of marketing, and it’s important that you decide which you’d like to engage with before applying for any positions.
+There are two main types of marketing, and you must decide which you’d like to engage with before applying for any positions.
 First, there’s in-house marketing.
 This means that you work directly for one company.

 You will oversee their given range of products and help them to develop consistently as time goes on.
-This is brilliant if you land a place with a company you’re truly invested in who are forward thinking with their wares and open to change and advice.
+This is brilliant if you land a place with a company you’re truly invested in who is forward-thinking with their wares and open to change and advice.

 The second is freelance or agency work.
-This means you source or are assigned to individual one-off projects for companies who have decided to outsource their marketing work.
-This tends to be a little more difficult, as you have more background brand research to undertake on a regular basis.
+This means your source or is assigned to individual one-off projects for companies who have decided to outsource their marketing work.
+This tends to be a little more difficult, as you have more background brand research to undertake regularly.